e3modelling/OPEN-PROM/Installation Guide and Tutorials/00_README.md

     Explanatory document about the countries and regions mapping used in the model and guide for change the regionalization (Work in progress)

+The following tutorials focus on debugging the model and streamlining your workflow with GAMS, Git, and GitHub.
+They include an overview of common GAMS error codes and their resolution, troubleshooting steps for Git and Visual Studio Code integration, and an automated approach to managing GitHub issues through code comments.

 - ***07_GAMS error codes:***

     Contains examples or GAMS errors, as well as a URL redirecting you to the official GAMS error codes documentation.